vlang/vlang-blog/content/blog/setting-up-github-actions-for-v.md

 exceed the requirements of regular developers and small businesses.

 If you put in a bit of elbow grease, you can set up your own CI/CD service.
-For example, a popular FOSS pairing is
-[Woodpecker CI](https://woodpecker-ci.org/) with
+For example, a popular FOSS (Free Open Source Software) pairing is [Woodpecker CI](https://woodpecker-ci.org/) with [Gitea](https://gitea.io/en-us/).
-[Gitea](https://gitea.io/en-us/).